anhchor/lostsectortoday/about.md

 ---
 layout: page
 title: About
-desc: 'The daily Legend (1320) Lost Sector in Destiny 2.
+desc: 'The daily Legend/Master Lost Sectors in Destiny 2.
 Updated for Season 15: Season of the Lost.'
 ---

-_Note: this site has not been updated for changes in the Witch Queen._
+_Note: this site has not yet been fully updated for changes in the Witch Queen._

 ## Lost Sectors Overview

-Every day, a Lost Sector is set at Legend difficulty (1320) and another at Master difficulty (1350).
+Every day, a Lost Sector is set at Legend difficulty (1550) and another at Master difficulty (1580).
 They're highlighted on the map; you must first clear the LS normally on your current character, even if you cleared it on another character, before it shows up as available for Legend/Master.

-This site covers **Legend** Lost Sectors only.
+This site currently covers **Legend** Lost Sectors only.

 Daily reset is at 9:00 AM Pacific Time (UTC -8).